exasol/virtual-schemas/README.md

 Regardless of whether that source is a relational database like ours, or it's like the structure of GitHub repositories, the interface that users see is always the same.

-This means a user familiar with SQL will immediately feel at home when accessing remote data through Virtual Schemas.
+This means that users familiar with SQL will immediately feel at home when accessing remote data via Virtual Schemas.

 Virtual Schemas can be also described in known terms as `External Tables` or `Foreign Data Wrapper (FDW)`.